Embedding Existing JavaScript Components Into Uno-WASM - Part 1

 Embedding assets

-The Uno Bootstrapper can automatically embed any asset and deploy them with the app.
+The Uno Bootstrapper can automatically embed any asset and deploy it with the app.
 Some of them (CSS & JavaScript) can also be loaded with the app.
 Here's how to declare them in a Uno Wasm project:

-2. CSS Style files should be in the WasmCSS folder: they will be copied to the output folder and referenced in the HTML head of the application.
-They must be marked with the EmbeddedResources build action.
+2. CSS Style files should be in the Platforms/WebAssembly/WasmCSS folder.
+They will be copied to the output folder and referenced in the HTML head of the application.

 4. Alternatively, any kind of asset file can be placed directly in the wwwroot folder as with any standard ASP.NET Core project.
 They will be deployed with the app, but the application code is responsible for fetching and using them.